EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 What is EMDR?

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 It is a therapy created by Dr. Francine Shapiro.
 This therapy uses rapid eye movements to help people deal with trauma.
-It also includes parts of cognitive behavioral therapy.
+It also includes parts of cognitive behavioural therapy.
 The goal is to help people process and get past their traumatic memories.

 How does EMDR therapy work?